History of Kyle Harrison (lacrosse) in Timeline

 In 2011, Kyle Harrison was inducted into the Friends School Hall of Fame.

-In 2013, Beats Electronics designed personalized custom headphones for Kyle Harrison, with Hopkins blue writing of the K18 logo, 16–0, 'Finish Strong', 'LXM PRO', and '2005' on it.
+In 2013, Beats Electronics had personalized custom headphones designed for Kyle Harrison, among other celebrities.
+Kyle Harrison's headphones had Hopkins blue writing of the K18 logo, 16–0, 'Finish Strong', 'LXM PRO', and '2005' on it.

-In 2014, Kyle Harrison was a defensive midfielder on the United States national lacrosse team, which lost to Canada in the final round of the World Lacrosse Championship.
+In 2014, Kyle Harrison was a defensive midfielder on the United States national lacrosse team, which reached the final round of the World Lacrosse Championship.

 In 2014, Kyle Harrison was named the Ohio Machine season MVP.